bluebird75/luaunit/doc/index.rst

 Platform support
 ================

-LuaUnit works with Lua 5.1, 5.2, 5.3 and luajit (v1 and v2.1).
-It is tested on Windows Seven, Windows Server 2003 and Ubuntu 14.04 (see continuous build results on `Travis-CI`_  and `AppVeyor`_ ) and should work on all platforms supported by lua.
-It has no other dependency than lua itself.

 LuaUnit works with Lua 5.1, LuaJIT 2.0, LuaJIT 2.1 beta, Lua 5.2 and Lua 5.3 .
 It is tested on Windows Seven, Windows Server 2012 R2 (x64) and Ubuntu 14.04 (see
 continuous build results on `Travis-CI`_  and `AppVeyor`_  ) and should work on all platforms supported by Lua.